-The follow-up single "Americanos" (which featured an even more catchy hook) also reached no.4 - it should have reached No.1 in my opinion, but I don't think many people grasped the fact that he was not actually celebrating American culture, but despising it.
+The follow-up single, Americanos, featured an even more catchy hook and also reached no.4 - it should have reached No.1 in my opinion, but I don't think many people grasped the fact that he was not actually celebrating American culture, but despising it.

 Holly Johnson also released an album in 1999 called "Soulstream".

 The second single from the Blast album stayed in the UK charts for 11 weeks and just like Love Train, also peaked at No.4.
 The song was No.1 in Austria and No.2 in Germany.